 GetFeesCalculation

 If this operation is enabled by court policy, a Filing Assembly MDE MAY query for the fees associated with a filing by invoking the GetFeesCalculation operation, with a filing:FilingMessage embedded within the feesrequest:GetFeesCalculationRequestMessage, on the Filing Review MDE.
 The Filing Review MDE responds synchronously with the fee calculation and an OPTIONAL list of the included charges.
 This step MAY be omitted if there are no fees associated with filings in the court or the calculated fees are already known.

-ReviewFiling
+The GetFeesCalculation operation MAY include multiple filing:FilingMessage messages as defined in Section 6.1.4.ReviewFiling

 A Filing Assembly MDE MUST submit at least one filing, as a filing:FilingMessage, to the court by invoking the ReviewFiling operation on the Filing Review MDE.
 The time that the message left the control of the FilingAssembly MDE MUST be provided in nc:DocumentPostDate.
 The date and time the filer authorized submission of the complete filing to the court MAY be provided with nc:DocumentInformationCutOffDate but this element is deprecated.

 The processing of a ReviewFiling operation is dependent on court policy and MAY hold the request for manual review or MAY be automated to accept the filing.
 The Filing Review MDE responds synchronously with a cbrn:MessageStatus that includes the filing identifier issued by the court.
-At the conclusion of clerk review, all filing documents which were reviewed and dispositioned during the review session, MUST have the clerk review document information and result recorded in the docket:RecordDocketingMessage and/or the reviewfilingcallback:NotifyFilingReviewCompleteMessage.
-If the ReviewFiling, ServeFiling or GetFeesCalculation operation included a set of multiple filing:FilingMessage messages, then all subsequent operations in the transaction, SHOULD include a corresponding set of multiple filing:FilingMessage, reviewfilingcallback:NotifyFilingReviewCompleteMessage or docketcallback:NotifyDocketingCompleteMessage messages.
-If the clerk review session does not address all filing documents presented in each filing:FilingMessage, then those documents which have not been addressed SHOULD NOT provide ecf:ConnectedDocumentReview or ecf:LeadDocumentReview elements.
+At the conclusion of clerk review, all filing documents which were reviewed and dispositioned during the review session, MUST have the clerk review document information and result recorded in the docket:RecordDocketingMessage and/or the reviewfilingcallback:NotifyFilingReviewCompleteMessage, using ecf:LeadDocumentReview for lead documents and ecf:ConnectedDocumentReview for connected documents.

+In the RecordDocketingMessage, ecf:LeadDocumentReview/ecf:Document MUST reference filing:FilingLeadDocument and ecf:ConnectedDocumentReview/ecf:Document MUST reference filing:FilingConnectedDocument if it exists.
+In the event a new document is added during clerk review, the new document must be included in either ecf:LeadDocumentReview (without ecf:LeadDocumentReview/ecf:Document) or ecf:ConnectedDocumentReview (without ecf:ConnectedDocumentReview/ecf:Document).
+The use of ecf:ReviewedDocument in RecordDocketingMessage is defined in Section 6.4.3.

 For documents reviewed and dispositioned during the clerk review session, the clerk review information MUST be provided using ecf:DocumentReviewStatus and an OPTIONAL ecf:DocumentReviewer.

 For documents and filings that have been rejected in clerk review, an explanation MUST be provided.

+If the clerk review session does not address all filing documents presented in each filing:FilingMessage, then those documents which have not been addressed SHOULD NOT provide ecf:ConnectedDocumentReview or ecf:LeadDocumentReview elements.

+If the ReviewFiling, ServeFiling or GetFeesCalculation operation included a set of multiple filing:FilingMessage messages, then all subsequent operations in the transaction, SHOULD include a corresponding set of multiple filing:FilingMessage, reviewfilingcallback:NotifyFilingReviewCompleteMessage or docketcallback:NotifyDocketingCompleteMessage messages.

 If RequestCourtDate is used in conjunction with and prior to ReviewFilingRequest, the tracking identifier returned by RequestCourtDate MUST be provided in the ReviewFilingRequest.